mdolr/dumaslang/README.md

 Maitre d'hotel le plat de la table 55 est prêt on enlève!
 ```

-### Defining variables
+### Declaring variables

 ⚠️ In this language all variables are global variables.

-To define variables use the syntax below - [Types and examples here](/examples/variables.dumas)
+To declare variables use the syntax below - [Types and examples here](/examples/variables.dumas)

 ```
 je réserve variable_name = value